weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

     - username : `workshop`
     - password : `1234qwer`

+### Setup S3 bucket as working space to download files

+- Open the Amazon S3 console at https://console.aws.amazon.com/s3/.
+- Click on the "Create bucket" button.
+- Click the Create bucket button, with Bucket type: General Purpose
+- Enter a name `redpanda-working-folder-<YOUR_NAME>` for your bucket, go ahead with default values and create.

 ## Set Up AWS Cloud9 Workspace
 Next, create a workspace for the Redpanda workshop, follow these steps: